 They know more than anyone how busy life can be, juggling work, family and personal commitments doesn't lend itself naturally to shopping in this way!
 However, they have a clear focus on supporting customers on their own journey without judgement or preaching - life is tough enough!
 But by offering products they believe in, and in an accessible way of shopping, then they appreciate the collective power this can achieve instead.

 Continuous improvements for Refill Revolution.

-In under three years, the product range has developed enormously!
-From a tiny unit at the Indoor Market (which they still trade from, too!), the space at the Eco Village has allowed the pair to diversify the product range in greater depth, now stocking over 500 lines!
+The product range has developed enormously!
+From a tiny unit at the Indoor Market, the space at the Eco Village has allowed the pair to diversify the product range in greater depth, now stocking over 500 lines!
 (Which then still grows each week, Beth gets quite carried away at times!).